Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ## Making a local Clone

-1. Log in to GitHub and locate the “MartinFjellstrom/MS1-the-cave” repository
+1. Log in to GitHub and locate the “MartinFjellstrom/MS1-the-cave” repository.
 2. Click on the “Code” dropdown next to the green “GitPod” button.
-3. Under Clone, select the "HTTPS" option
+3. Under Clone, select the "HTTPS" option.
-4. Copy the URL shown
+4. Copy the URL shown.
-5. Open your local IDE and then open the terminal
+5. Open your local IDE and then open the terminal.
 6. Change the current working directory to the location where you want the cloned directory.
 7. Type "git clone" in the terminal and then paste the URL you previously copied.